MLonghurst/chess/README.md

 const newFen = position.getFen();
 ```

-Position allows for castling capturing en passant.
+Chess Position allows for castling capturing en passant.

-Position is still being refined and currently has some severe limitations.
-For example, it cannot yet detect if a player is in checkmate or if a stalemate has been reached.
-Its functionality is limited to the above.
+Chess Position is still being refined and has some severe limitations.
+It cannot yet detect if a player is in checkmate or if a stalemate has been reached by repetition of moves, insufficient material, the 50-move rule, etc. Its functionality is presently limited to the above.